wp-plugins/cc-child-pages/readme.txt

 10. Using featured images as thumbnails: `[child_pages thumbs="true"]`

 == Changelog ==

+= 1.6 =
+* Added the `words` parameter.
+When set to a value greater than 0, the number of words in the excerpt will be trimmed if greater than the specified value.

 = 1.5 =
 * Added the `thumbs` parameter.
 If set to `"true"`, the featured image (if set) of a page will be shown.